Karsai Nei Tsang

 It aims to support circulation, sensitivity, and vitality in an area often marked by holding, numbness, or disconnection.

-It is not corrective or stimulative in nature.
-Instead, the practice supports the release of persistent contraction and encourages the return of elasticity, space, and functional connection between tissue layers.
+It is not corrective or stimulative in nature, instead, the practice supports the release of persistent contraction and encourages the return of elasticity, space, and functional connection between tissue layers.

 Each session adapts to how the body responds and unfolds gradually.